Cairns Tilt Train derailment: Incident

 The train departed Roma Street railway station in the Brisbane central business district on time at 6:25 pm on service VCQ5 to Cairns.
 The first change of crew was at Bundaberg; the drivers of the first part of the journey found no defects with the train and reported the trip as uneventful.

 Departing Bundaberg two minutes early at 11:11 pm with a driver and co-driver, five passenger service attendants and 150 passengers, the train reached Berajondo at 11:50 pm.
-Four minutes later, after passing through a series of curved sections of track with speed restrictions between 60 km/h and 80 km/h, the co-driver left his seat and driver's cabin and went to a vestibule area adjacent to make a "brew" for the driver, as he had complained about the quality of the beverage that was offered at Bundaberg.
+Four minutes later, after passing through a series of curved sections of track with speed restrictions between 60 km/h and 80 km/h, the co-driver left his seat and driver's cabin and went to a vestibule area adjacent to make a "brew" for the driver, as he had complained about the quality of the beverage offered at Bundaberg.

 The driver was driving the train normally, keeping it under or close to posted speed limits.
 Travelling at 111 km/h with a limit of 150 km/h, at 11:55:11 pm the train passed over a midsection train protection magnet to warn of a lower speed limit ahead.
 The driver immediately acknowledged the alarm, and kept the train at speed with the throttle at 60 per cent power.
 At 11:55:24 pm, close to the 60 km/h speed limit sign, the driver moved the train's throttle to zero power, then to emergency braking less than one second after.